ShravaniLad15/ShravaniLad15/README.md

 # 💫 About Me:
-🚀 Currently working on MERN stack projects, focusing on clean APIs and responsive UIs.<br>🤖 Learning AI/ML with hands-on experience in Python and real-world problem solving.<br>💡 I enjoy building projects, strengthening fundamentals, and growing into a placement-ready engineer.<br><br>✨ Open to learning, collaboration, and new challenges.
+🚀 Currently working on MERN stack projects, focusing on clean APIs and responsive UIs.<br>🤖 Learning AI/ML with hands-on experience in Python and real-world problem solving.<br>✨ Open to learning, collaboration, and new challenges.

 ## 🌐 Socials: